Do Persuasive Designs Make Smartphones More Addictive? -- A Mixed-Methods Study on Chinese University Students: Discussion

 Persuasion in interactive computing systems is becoming increasingly intelligent, subtle and influential.
-As Fogg pointed out, when a user faces interactive technology, the user receives a signal and can respond immediately, unlike traditional televisions and newspapers, which often accompany a cooling-off period.
-Additionally, smartphones enable persuasive technologies to get user context information, making persuasion more effective and sometimes motivating users to do some unintended actions \cite{fogg2009behavior}.
-With the development of computing power and optimisation algorithms, persuasion technology has been able to track and make personalised reminders on smartphones instantly and persistently.
+As Fogg pointed out, with interactive technologies, users receive information and respond immediately.
+Such interactive behaviour is different from traditional media (for example, TV and newspapers), which do not sustain interactive looping behaviours.
+Persuasive technology has amplified such interactive looping behaviours radically \citep{fogg2009behavior}.
+Persuasive technologies track and produce personalised reminders and suggestions on smartphones autonomously, instantly and persistently, and they are getting better at it every day.

-Due to the absence of governmental regulations and industry consensus of Persuasive Technology, there are no bottom lines in blurring persuasion, deception and manipulation.
-There are several shocking facts observed in these popular apps: no disclaimer of persuasions which acts as the function of advertisements, e.g. some trending articles on Zhihu and Weibo who were paid promotions; endless seeking attention and exploiting clicks from users, which caused users annoyed and in some cases exhaustion of self-control, e.g. the broad adoption of red dots on app and OS icons; using powerful ML algorithms to persuade users to spend extended time on their apps, e.g. the addictive algorithm of TikTok recommendation.
-Many of these persuasive functions of smartphones and applications can not be turned off by users.
+We put more emphasis on investigating the relationship between persuasive designs and PSU in our study; however, we documented that nearly all participants also expressed positive sentiments towards the built-in features of smartphones, learning, hobby and time management apps.
+Participants believed these apps improved their quality of life and well-being, which were the initial goals of persuasive technology pioneers.
+According to the user screen time we have collected, users spend far less time using these persuasive technologies designed for user well-being, and most of their time is occupied by persuasive designs, such as for monetisation, that compromise their well-being.

-There are discussions about the ethical approaches in persuasive technologies regarding stakeholder analysis \cite{fogg2002persuasive}, moral principles \cite{berdichevsky1999toward}, voluntariness assessment \cite{smids2012voluntariness} and interdisciplinary approach \cite{borgefalk2019ethics}.
-Considering that seven out of ten interviewees have no concept of Persuasive Technology before the interviews (see 4.2.2), most smartphone users do not know what Persuasive Technology is and how these designs constantly persuade them.
-The author argues that one urgent ethical challenge HCI designers face is that persuasive technologies have reached the ubiquitous and influential situation; however, most users were persuaded without consent and acknowledgement.
-All these unconsented and unacknowledged persuasive technologies are operating in the grey zone of manipulation and deception.
+There are no governmental or industry regulations on persuasive technologies to block deception and manipulation.
+The authors observed some apps applying persuasive designs to exploit users: first, the abusive applications of tailoring and suggestions; for example, some trending articles on Zhihu and Weibo were actually paid promotions which target specific groups of users.
+Second, the overuse of reminders to seek users’ attention and exploit users' time, for example, the broad adoption of red dots and notifications on app icons.
+Third, some algorithms take advantage of users' weaknesses; for example, the addictive algorithm of TikTok has troubled many study participants.
+Troubled by these persuasive features, nonetheless, users cannot turn off these persuasive functions.